vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/02_The_Extant_Upanisads.md

 2

-c. g. bhavate, parimucyanti (pass.), ādadā- yan (=ädadat), Śraddhayantah, praveda- yanti (in sense of simple verb), viddhi (from vyadh), jānatha, ācaratha (impera-
+c. g. bhavate, parimucyanti (pass.), ādadā- yan (=ādadat), Śraddhayantah, praveda- yanti (in sense of simple verb), viddhi (from vyadh), jānatha, ācaratha (impera-

-tive), atharvaya (dative), yoşitāyām; vibhum (nom. neut.) is doubtless a mere misprint; adreŚyam is uncertain; the use of pravadeta for imperfect is the chief sign of later date; the irregulari- ties have epic parallels.
+tive), atharvaya (dative), yoṣitāyām; vibhum (nom. neut.) is doubtless a mere misprint; adreŚyam is uncertain; the use of pravadeta for imperfect is the chief sign of later date; the irregulari- ties have epic parallels.

 * See Keith, Samkhya System2, pp. 79 f.